BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/assignments/cipher.md

 # Assignment Specification

+Please note: you may NOT change any of the function headers defined in the stencil.
+Doing so will break the autograder; if you don't understand a function header, please ask us what it means and we'll be happy to clarify.

+## Ciphers

+In this assignment you will implement four cryptographic protocols: Diffie-Hellman key exchange, El Gamal encryption, RSA encryption, and DSA signatures.
+Using what you know about these schemes from class and from the descriptions above, implement the function headers in `src/cipher.cpp`.
+We recommend doing them in the order they are introduced, but there is no best way to complete this assignment.
+In particular, you should edit the following functions:

+- `long diffie_hellman(long p, long g, long a, long B)`
+- `std::tuple<long, long> elgamal_encrypt(long p, long g, long A, long m)`
+- `long elgamal_decrypt(long p, long g, long a, long c1, long c2)`
+- `long rsa_encrypt(long n, long e, long m)`
+- `long rsa_decrypt(long n, long d, long c)`
+- `std::tuple<long, long> dsa_sign(long p, long q, long g, long a, long m)`
+- `bool dsa_verify(long p, long q, long g, long A, long m, long s1, long s2)`

+Remember to use the provided functions to compute GCDs, inverses, and powers.
+Using outside functions for any of the protocols isn't permitted.

 ## C++

 Throughout this course, we will use C++.
 We use C++ because it is the language in which most cryptographic libraries are written, especially those used later in the course.
 Moreover, it is a highly performant language that affords us great control over the systems we build.

 Our development environment makes it very easy for you to write and build C++.
 In terms of syntax, we recommend [cppreference](https://en.cppreference.com/w/) and [learncpp](https://www.learncpp.com/) as good resources to help you learn.
 In general, we won't be using very advanced C++ features, but it is good to understand basic syntax.

-We use `cmake` in this course to manage builds.
-More information about how to use it is in the Getting Started section below; you won't need to know any cmake to participate in the course, but be aware that it exists and will be used to build your projects.

-## Ciphers

-In this assignment you will implement four cryptographic protocols: Diffie-Hellman key exchange, El Gamal encryption, RSA encryption, and DSA signatures.
-Using what you know about these schemes from class and from the descriptions above, implement the function headers in `src/cipher.cpp`.
-We recommend doing them in the order they are introduced, but there is no best way to complete this assignment.

-## Testing

-You may write tests in `test/test.cpp` in the Doctest format.
-Examples have been included in the assignment stencil.
-To run the tests run `make test` in the `build` directory.

-It may be difficult to find suitable system parameters for some of the ciphers.
-As such, we provide system parameters below that we expect to work.

-TODO: Find system parameters.

 ## Getting Started